oiax/tgweb/README.md

 ### What is a layout

-Layout is the "outer frame," so to speak, that surrounds your pages.
-Layouts allow you to manage your website efficiently.

-Typically, the pages of a website have a set of areas that share most of the same content: headers, sidebars, footers, etc.
+Typically, the pages of a website have a set of areas that share most of the same content: header, sidebar, footer, etc.

-We call this set of areas a _layout_.
+Separating this set of areas from the page as a single template makes the website easier to manage.

-The relationship between page and layout is similar to that between a work of fine art and a picture frame.
+We call this separated template a "layout".

 ### Adding a layout

 Layouts are HTML files placed in the `src/layouts` subdirectory under the working directory.

-A layout must satisfy the following two conditions:
+A layout must satisfy the following three conditions:

+1. There is only one top-level element.
-1. Its root element is the body element.
+2. The top-level element is a `<body>` element.
-2. The root element has only one `<tg-content>` element.
+3. The top-level element contains only one `<tg-content>` element within its descendant elements.

-The element with the tg-content attribute indicates where in the layout the page will be inserted.
+The `<tg-content>` element indicates where in the layout the page will be inserted.

 #### Example